ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 ## Software Integrator assembling a software product for a smart car
 ### Introduction

 Software Integration is a complex activity.
-It essentially implies combining various different software components coming from a a range of suppliers and producing a combined executable to be given to a Device Manufacturer.
+It essentially implies combining various different software components coming from a range of suppliers and producing a combined executable to be given to a Device Manufacturer.
 Then the executable is loaded into the device, as part of device assembly.

 The complexity adds a level of security vulnerability into the delivered software.

 ### Assembly of a Components in a Smart Car

-SoftAuto Ltd and Smart Cars Ltd are two different companies that source developed integrated software that can be loaded into autonmous vehicles they produce.
+SoftAuto Ltd and Smart Cars Ltd are two different companies that source developed integrated software that can be loaded into autonomous vehicles they produce.
 Both these companies, source integrated software solution from Micro Coding Wizard (MCW) a fictitious company that sells integrated software solutions that can be loaded into specific vehicle product.
 MCW assembles the OS from Vendor OS-X that is built on top of Firmware released by Component Vendor-A and then integrates a package manager and some open source libraries to make the final software product.
 The assembled software is loaded onto a car manufactured by Smart Cars Ltd. The car is been sold and is been actively used by Customer-Y.

 ### Software Problem Summary

 * While the software is been running on the automated vehicle, a periodic vulnerability scanning software detects some known security issue with one of the component.
-Customer-Y is prompted with a "Warning Indictor" on the dashboard.
+Customer-Y is prompted with a "Warning Indicator" on the dashboard.
 As a result, Customer-Y reports the problem to Smart Cars Ltd.

 * Smart Cars Ltd, while not very sure what could be the problem, under panic communicates to MCW and requests them to look into the problem.